MohitGupta0123/Reunion-Assignment/README.md

 ### Query 4
 ![alt text](src/Q4.png)

+in this repo python file and notebook file both are added.

 # This ASSIGNMENT is not complete because I am having my end term examination tomorrow.
 But I tried to complete this assignment as much I can If it is possible that the deadline of this assignment can be increased by 2 days then I can try other Problems also.
 Due to lack of time I was not able to solve all the problems.
 I had solved the problem 1 and 2.